Friday, February 22, 2013

-Acquired Tastes, XXXIV: Gay Erotic Illustrations
+Acquired Tastes, XXX: Gay Erotic Illustrations

 You know how someone will say they want Mexican food?
 What do they really mean?
 Are we talking Taco Bell?
 Zantigo?
 That place down the road called LaCasita that is pretty much on par with an Applebees?
 Or something really authentic?
 Family-owned?
 More adventuresome?